-Carpal tunnel syndrome leads to numbness and weaknesses in the thumb, middle and forefinger.
-In severe cases, the numbness disappears long after the bike tour or gets worse overnight, as the tissue of the hand tends to swell slightly at night.
+Carpal tunnel syndrome causes numbness and weakness in the thumb, middle finger and index finger.
+In severe cases, the numbness does not disappear until long after the bike ride or gets worse overnight because the tissues of the hand tend to swell slightly at night.